Is Celsius Bad for You? The Truth from a Dietitian

 Any time you have some caffeine prior to exercising, your performance may increase a little and your pain tolerance may be higher as well.

-So if you’d rather have a a cup of coffee as your “pre-workout” , that’s a reasonable choice that might cost less than Celsius and have less added ingredients, too.
+So if you’d rather have a cup of coffee as your “pre-workout” , that’s a reasonable choice that might cost less than Celsius and have less added ingredients, too.

 The big picture is that your health and physical fitness is impacted by all of the choices you make every single day, not just a single drink or supplement.